 Now you have created your segment, you might want to add it to your list of segments to backdate so you can begin creating your marketing lists ahead of BFCM.

-Check out the article below on how to create your segments and apply rules to past customers:
+Check out the article below on how to create your segments and apply workflows to past customers: